mondoohq/.github/profile/README.md

 🧰 Avoid tool sprawl

+Checkout the [mondoohq/samples](https://github.com/mondoohq/samples) repository to see sample use cases of cnquery and cnspec in action!

 ### Wait, who is Mondoo? 🤔

 Mondoo was founded in 2020 by DevOps and security experts who previously founded InSpec, devsec.io, and OpenStack.